The SR-72 – a new Blackbird?

 The Lockheed Martin SR-71 Blackbird

-It will be a successor of the SR-71, having the same purposes as the Blackbird, among others surveillance and intelligence gathering.
+It will succeed the SR-71, serving the same primary purposes: surveillance and intelligence gathering.
 Other areas of use will be to cover the gap that currently is between surveillance satellites and subsonic manned aircraft within the USAF.
-The special feature of the unmanned SR-72 is, just like with the SR-71, is pure speed.
+The defining feature of the unmanned SR-72, just as with the SR-71, is pure speed.
 With its assumably Mach 6.0 capability, it will be able to penetrate enemy airspace, drop a bomb (for this it will have to be equipped with special equipment) or monitor before the enemy has time to intercept it.
 The SR-72 will be a brand new type of aircraft.
 Since its speed is so tremendously high, being spotted by the enemy will not matter (Only SR-71 has had this as its main feature before).
 This is what Lockheed Martin wants to accomplish.

 Scramjet – The engine of tomorrow